Macau: Geography

-Macau is located on China's southern coast, 60 km west of Hong Kong, on the western side of the Pearl River estuary.
+Macau is located on China's southern coast, 60 km west of Hong Kong, on the south shore of Zhongshan Island on the western side of the Pearl River estuary.
 It is surrounded by the South China Sea in the east and south, and neighbours the Guangdong city of Zhuhai to the west and north.
 The territory consists of Macau Peninsula, Taipa, and Coloane.
-A 1 km2 parcel of land in neighbouring Hengqin island that hosts the University of Macau also falls under the regional government's jurisdiction.
+A 1 sqkm parcel of land in neighbouring Hengqin island that hosts the University of Macau also falls under the regional government's jurisdiction.
 The territory's highest point is Coloane Alto, 170.6 m above sea level.

 Urban development is concentrated on peninsular Macau, where most of the population lives.
 The peninsula was originally a separate island with hilly terrain, which gradually became a tombolo as a connecting sandbar formed over time.
 Both natural sedimentation and land reclamation expanded the area enough to support urban growth.
-Macau has tripled its land area in the last century, increasing from 10.28 km2 in the late 19th century to 32.9 km2 in 2018.
+Macau has tripled its land area in the last century, increasing from 10.28 sqkm in the late 19th century to 32.9 sqkm in 2018.

 Cotai, the area of reclaimed land connecting Taipa and Coloane, contains many of the newer casinos and resorts established after 1999.
-The region's jurisdiction over the surrounding sea was greatly expanded in 2015, when it was granted an additional 85 km2 of maritime territory by the State Council.
+The region's jurisdiction over the surrounding sea was greatly expanded in 2015, when it was granted an additional 85 sqkm of maritime territory by the State Council.
+The border on land was also shifted to place border control with Macau, with the land border mostly shifting to the middle of the Canal dos Patos.
 Further reclamation is underway to develop parts of the Macau New Urban Zone.
 The territory also has control over part of an artificial island to maintain a border checkpoint for the Hong Kong–Zhuhai–Macau Bridge.

 Climate

 Despite being located south of the Tropic of Cancer, Macau has a humid subtropical climate (Köppen Cwa), characteristic of southern China.
 The territory is dual season dominant – summer (May to September) and winter (December to February) are the longest seasons, while spring (March and April) and autumn (October and November) are relatively brief periods.
 The summer monsoon brings warm and humid air from the sea, with the most frequent rainfall occurring during the season.
-Typhoons also occur most often then, bringing significant spikes in rainfall.
+Typhoons also occur more often than usual, bringing significant spikes in rainfall.
 During the winter, northern winds from the continent bring dry air and much less rainfall.
 The highest and lowest temperatures recorded at the Macao Meteorological and Geophysical Bureau are 38.9 °C on both 2 July 1930 and 6 July 1930 and -1.8 °C on 26 January 1948.